 For the Catoctin Monte, creeping is defined as traveling at less than 10 miles per hour.
 Some controls will contain a “speed trap”, where we will time contestants at the start of the speed trap, and again at the control timing line (**Sanction Exception** Article 16.A).
 If teams do not average at least 10 miles per hour within this trap, the creeping penalty will be assessed.
-The length of the speed trap will not exceed 0.10 miles and a second checkpoint will never be in the speed trap zone.
-The presence of the speed trap will likely not be obvious to the contestants.
+The length of the speed trap will not exceed 0.20 miles and a second checkpoint will never be in the speed trap zone.
+The presence of the speed trap may not be obvious to the contestants.
 For all controls, the stopping penalty will be assessed if the control crew can see that the wheels on the contestant’s vehicle are not moving.
 These penalties will be assessed at scoring, and the decision of the control crews is FINAL.
 There will be NO warning given before the penalty is assessed (i.e. wave-in or flashing of lights) (**Sanction Exception** Article 16.F).
 Just don’t do it!

 For Lobster Traps, creeping is defined as stopping in sight of an open control, unless taking an instructed pause or evaluating an intersection.
 If the control crew on Lobster Traps either waves you in or flashes their lights, you must immediately accelerate briskly to attain and maintain a speed greater than one-half of the current CAST until crossing the timing line.
 Failure to do so will result in a creeping penalty.
 The control crew decision is FINAL, and competitors will be officially notified at the open control if they have incurred the creeping penalty.